jawwada/Chatbot-Application/Instructions.md

 It witt be a good idea to start mlflow before running the notebooks. mlflow server --backend-store-uri=mlruns --default-artifact-root=file:mlruns --host 0.0.0.0 --port 1234

 I have added a screen shot for mlflow server for the experiments run.
 The models are also stored in mlflow, with all the git requirements and parameters for the model.
 I can probably show the tooling working for the example in next meeting.

-E.g. see the contours plot from optuna study run by me.
+Optuna gives a really nice idea of what combinations of hyperparameters otpimize the objective function.
+The following pictures show the contours of decision surface of my study for the training of ELSTM-Attention network for Intent classification on atis data.
 ![plotly contours for optuna training](plotly_contours.png)